Paul is standing before King Agrippa, telling the king about his

 may come to us in our day?

 or poor or common.
-Paul never forgot that Christ died for them, and he cared
+Paul never forgot that Christ died for them, and Jesus cares

-for their soul.
+for their souls.
 Paul also cared for the rich and the powerful.
 He respected

 them also, but he did not fear them to the point of changing his message in